The Louvre Museum

 Most visitors burn energy in the wrong order: they crowd into the Mona Lisa room, then drift without a second plan.
 Pick your next 2 stops before entering Salle des États.
 Also, don’t judge Denon by that one room; the wing has far more range.

-Best tickets to experience Denon Wing
+Best tickets to experience the Denon Wing

 Ticket typeWhy choose it